score-json/json/TSF/trustable/assertions/TA-Tests.md

 * How confident are we that our test tooling and environment setups used for tests, fault inductions, and analyses are reproducible?

-    Answer:  The test can be reproduced any time on any machine running the versions of the operating systems and compilers as provided (TODO)
+    Answer:  The test can be reproduced any time on any machine running the versions of the operating systems and compilers as provided (TODO, cf. AOU-14)

 * Are any exceptions identified, documented and justified?

-    Answer:  Not applicable.
+    Answer:  To the best of our understanding, there are no exceptions identified.

 * How confident are we that all test components are taken from within our controlled environment?